saucelabs/sauce-school/codelabs/Module4_SeleniumJava.md

 Source [imgur](https://imgur.com/Ksjm2D3)

-Selenium is most used for functional testing  Types of functional tests include unit testing, UI testing, regression testing, integration testing, and more.
+Selenium is most used for functional testing using a browser.
+Types of functional tests include unit testing, UI testing, regression testing, integration testing, and more.

 ### Unit Tests